We may earn affiliate commissions for the recommended products. Learn more.

 InterServer

 InterServer can be what you’re looking for if you need reliable shared hosting.
 It’s more expensive than Hostinger and Bluehost.
 You get an initial discount at $2.50/month but after the renewal, this increases to $7/month.
-However, you can choose monthly billing which can be even better for tight budgets.
+However, you can choose monthly billing which is even better for tight budgets.
 The provider also has some excellent scalability options, such as dedicated and VPS hosting.

 Hostinger vs Bluehost FAQs